meetmona/MonaLLM/README.md

 ### Features
 - **Dynamic Insight Generation**: Mona adapts responses to user-specific contexts.
-- **Multi-Archetype System**: Choose between personalities like The Sage and The Trickster.
+- **Multi-Archetype System**: Choose between personalities like The Sage and The Dreamer.
 - **Lightweight Deployment**: Mona is optimized for rapid inference.

 ### Example Usage